 Since 1923, the Orlando Utilities Commission has provided residents and businesses with reliable electricity.
 Today, we’re the 14th largest municipal utility in the nation, serving more than 400,000 accounts in Orlando, St. Cloud and unincorporated areas of Orange and Osceola Counties.
 To do this, we operate the most diverse power generation site in Florida and continue to improve our portfolio of clean energy resources.

 Watch the short video above to learn more about our roadmap.
-Following the video, you’ll have an opportunity to let us know YOUR vision for our energy future.

 Frequently Asked Questions